ishimwezachee/Vet-clinic/README.md

-# curriculum-databases-projects-template
+# Vet_Clinic

-> This template should be used for database related projects at Microverse.
+> This is a project where I created SQL to create a table
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> add some that in the table using SQL and queries those data based on the asked questions

 ## Getting Started